Roll Up Your Sleeves and Get Your Boots Wet!

 Marine Creature Monday (July–August)

-Stream Team pairs with local divers for hands-on viewing of some of the wonders of Puget Sound’s marine life.
+Stream Team partners with local divers and Boston Harbor Marina for hands-on viewing of some of the wonders of Puget Sound’s marine life.

-Divers will demonstrate their equipment prior to diving to the bottom of the Sound to collect various marine creatures for up-close viewing.
-Our guest drone videographer will share his underwater real-time video so you can see first-hand the fascinating world below the docks.
-Biologists will talk about the different species found, their habitat needs and what is required to keep Puget Sound healthy.
+Divers demonstrate their equipment prior to diving to the bottom of the Sound to collect various marine creatures for up-close viewing.
+As a special treat, guest drone videographer, Matt Balder shares his underwater real-time video so you can see first-hand the fascinating world below the docks.
+Biologists talk about the different species found, their habitat needs and what is required to keep Puget Sound healthy.

 All the marine creatures are kept in sea water for the viewing and then released back into Puget Sound.